Pinworm infection: Signs and symptoms

-The relationship between pinworm infestation and appendicitis has been researched, but there is a lack of clear consensus on the matter: While Gutiérrez maintains that there exists a consensus that pinworms do not produce the inflammatory reaction, Cook (1994) states that it is controversial whether pinworms are causatively related to acute appendicitis, and Burkhart & Burkhart (2004) state that pinworm infection causes symptoms of appendicitis to surface.
+The relationship between pinworm infestation and appendicitis (a condition in which the appendix becomes inflamed and filled with pus, causing pain) has been researched, but there is a lack of clear consensus on the matter: While Gutiérrez maintains that there exists a consensus that pinworms do not produce the inflammatory reaction, Cook (1994) states that it is controversial whether pinworms are causatively related to acute appendicitis, and Burkhart & Burkhart (2004) state that pinworm infection causes symptoms of appendicitis to surface.

 Cause

 The cause of a pinworm infection is the worm Enterobius vermicularis.
 The entire lifecycle – from egg to adult – takes place in the human gastrointestinal tract of a single human host.
 This process is two to eight weeks.

 Spread

 Pinworm infection spreads through human-to-human transmission, by swallowing infectious pinworm eggs.
 The eggs are hardy and can remain infectious in a moist environment for up to three weeks, though in a warm dry environment they usually last only 1–2 days.
 They do not tolerate heat well, but can survive in low temperatures: at −8 degrees Celsius (18 °F), two-thirds of the eggs are still viable after 18 hours.

 After the eggs have been initially deposited near the anus, they are readily transmitted to other surfaces through contamination.
 The surface of the eggs is sticky when laid, and the eggs are readily transmitted from their initial deposit near the anus to fingernails, hands, night-clothing and bed linen.
 From here, eggs are further transmitted to food, water, furniture, toys, bathroom fixtures and other objects.
 Household pets often carry the eggs in their fur, while not actually being infected.
 Dust containing eggs can become airborne and widely dispersed when dislodged from surfaces, for instance when shaking out bed clothes and linen.
 Consequently, the eggs can enter the mouth and nose through inhalation, and be swallowed later.
 Although pinworms do not strictly multiply inside the body of their human host, some of the pinworm larvae may hatch on the anal mucosa, and migrate up the bowel and back into the gastrointestinal tract of the original host.
 This process is called retroinfection.
 According to Burkhart (2005), when this retroinfection occurs, it leads to a heavy parasitic load and ensures that the pinworm infestation continues.
 This statement is contradictory to a statement by Caldwell, who contends that retroinfection is rare and not clinically significant.
 Despite the limited, 13-week lifespan of individual pinworms, autoinfection (infection from the original host to itself), either through the anus-to-mouth route or through retroinfection, causes the pinworms to inhabit the same host indefinitely.